 Sunny Days, Clouded Leopards

-Naples Zoo is proud to welcome two rare juvenile clouded leopards.
+Naples Zoo is proud to be the home of two clouded leopards.
 This breeding pair of leopards were specifically matched and sent to Naples Zoo as part of the Association of Zoos and Aquariums’ Species Survival Plan® (SSP).
 The SSP is a cooperatively managed breeding program that works to create sustainable populations of threatened and endangered species.
-The new clouded leopards will make their grand debut to the public on Saturday, December 10, 2016.

 Masala is a male from Point Defiance Zoo in Tacoma, Washington.
-Tikka is a female and she came to Naples Zoo from a private facility in Kansas.
+Tika is a female and she came to Naples Zoo from a private facility in Kansas.
 The SSP specifically paired these two for the long-term genetic viability of the population.
 Clouded leopards are paired before they are a year old and remain in that pairing for their lifetime.
 Generally, they do not begin breeding before their second year.
-Clouded leopards are vulnerable to extinction and there are only 64 in the North American managed population.